Methimazole (Oral route)

 - Thrombocytopenia (low platelets in the blood)—Use with caution.
 May make these conditions worse.

 Take this medicine only as directed by your doctor to benefit your condition as much as possible.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 This medicine works best when there is a constant amount in the blood.
-To help keep the amount constant, do not miss any doses.
-Also, if you are taking more than one dose a day, it is best to take the doses at evenly spaced times day and night.
-For example, if you are to take 3 doses a day, the doses should be spaced about 8 hours apart.
-If this interferes with your sleep or other daily activities, or if you need help in planning the best times to take your medicine, check with your doctor.
+Do not miss any doses.
+If you are taking more than one dose per day, it is best to take the doses at evenly spaced times.
+If you need help planning when to take your medicine, check with your doctor or pharmacist.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.